elidianesampaiotrabuco/elidianesampaiotrabuco/README.md

 # Welcome to MediaStickyVideoEditor640 HD's GitHub page!
+> [!IMPORTANT]
+> 2025 is officially coming to an end!
+Although, it's about 13 hours away.

 > i'm a little more active here now

 I'm the lead developer of PsXTRA (completely remade as a simple and modern (Win8 Metro-ish) website), ~~ABNCG: Reimagined~~ ABNCG: Classic Remastered (name inspired from Baldi's Basics Classic Remastered, credits to mystman12) and other projects (some are dead forks).